liquid-labs/sdlcpilot-cli/docs/concepts.md

 # SDLCPilot Concepts

 #### change control
-a collection of processes intended to manage software change according to organization policy.
-SDLCPilot implements automated change control.
+a collection of processes intended to manage software change according to certain policies.
+SDLCPilot implements automated change control according to [org](#org) and [project](#project) defined policies.

 #### credential
 some secret file or key used to prove the identity of a user.